SeanEngineering/employeeCreator/README.md

 # About
 This is a full stack application used to manage an employee database.
+The goal for this application was to implement CRUD operations for the backend, and a simple front-end UI.
+Automation testing has been added for the backend using Selenium, and the Vitest test suit was used for the front end.
+The AWS host for the backend has been implemented however as this is a testing repo, the instance has been terminated.

 ## Built With
 ### Front End